Who can enter? Are there age restrictions?

 What are the prizes?

-The prizes for the 2024 BirdLife Australia Photography Awards will be announced soon!
+The winners of the 2024 BirdLife Australia Photography Awards will be announced in November.

 Are there any prohibitions on what equipment is used?